fastrxce/Mindustry-mod/README.md

 # Mindustry-mod
-Just trying modding so don’t think this mod will be over the to good
+am new to github so am completely unknown to coding